Yashika-Mishra1/Product_analysis/README.md

 # Overall Analysis -
 1. Data set are loaded
 1(a).
-It has column of order id, quantity,order date address,price,product 2(a) Nan value present in data set are dropped
+It has column of order id, quantity,order date address,price,product.
+2(a) Nan value present in data set are dropped.
-2(b) Duplicate Values are deleted
+2(b) Duplicate Values are deleted.
-2(c)  column name are changed for better analysis
+2(c)  column name are changed for better analysis.
-2(d) Pincode , city name are extracted and given seperate column 2(e) seperate sales column are made for further analysis 3 In new data set we do not have any nan value,duplicate values, we have seperate column of sales, pincode, city 3(a) Data typed are changed of Order_ID for analysis
+2(d) Pincode , city name are extracted and given seperate column.
+2(e) seperate sales column are made for further analysis.
+3 In new data set we do not have any nan value,duplicate values, we have seperate column of sales, pincode, city.
+3(a) Data typed are changed of Order_ID for analysis.
-4 San fransisco is the city where most sells are happening 4(a) New york city selling more products
+4 San fransisco is the city where most sells are happening.
-5 Most sales occuring at 7 evening may be because people like to shop in the evening 5(a) after 7pm its b/w 11am to 12 noon where most sales are happening 5(b) sales are least in 4 am morning which and decrease after 7 pm so stores offers some discount in night to Iphone and charging cables are most sold product together 6(a) this is because iphone is not giving charging cabels along with mobile 6(b) lg items have least sales so company should offer discount 6(c) Accesories like headphones, Charging cable , aa and aaa batteries are most sold items may be because of its less 6(d) There should be promotional offer like lg washing machine should offer lg dryer to increse its sales 6(e) veerband phone should offer discount or free headphone and charging cabels
+4(a) New york city selling more products.
+5 Most sales occuring at 7 evening may be because people like to shop in the evening.
+5(a) after 7pm its b/w 11am to 12 noon where most sales are happening.
+5(b) sales are least in 4 am morning which and decrease after 7 pm so stores offers some discount in night.
+Iphone and charging cables are most sold product together.
+6(a) this is because iphone is not giving charging cabels along with mobile.
+6(b) lg items have least sales so company should offer discount.
+6(c) Accesories like headphones, Charging cable , aa and aaa batteries are most sold items.
+6(d) There should be promotional offer like lg washing machine should offer lg dryer to increse its sales.
+6(e) veerband phone should offer discount or free headphone and charging cabels.